lsst-dm/dm_dev_guide/services/lsst-login.rst

 .. prompt:: bash $ auto

   kinit username@NCSA.EDU

+  # you may get an error like this: 'kinit: Cannot find KDC for realm "NCSA.EDU" while getting initial credentials';
+  # if that's the case, the Kerberos config on the local machine may need to be updated with 'dns_lookup_kdc = true'

-You may wish to use an ``lsst-login`` node as a "jump host".
+You may wish to use an ``lsst-login`` node as a "jump host" (a gateway to an interior node).
 If using OpenSSH on your local machine you can do this as follows:

 .. prompt:: bash $ auto